Betaine Hydrochloride: Evaluating The Betaine HCL Benefits

 HCL Breakthrough is the best HCL supplement because it’s 100% plant-based, pepsin-free, and contains a full spectrum of digestive enzymes that work at acidic pH.

-Furthermore, we suggest starting slow, gradually increasing the dose, and being monitored closely by your practitioner.
+Furthermore, we suggest starting slow, gradually increasing the dose, and being monitored closely by your health practitioner.
 Since betaine HCL is still under research, we believe it will have even more benefits than the ones we mentioned earlier in the article.
 However, we do not recommend taking these supplements if you have excess stomach acid, peptic ulcers, or are on acid-inhibiting drugs.

 - PubChem.
 Betaine.
 Nih.gov.
 Accessed March 25, 2022. https://pubchem.ncbi.nlm.nih.gov/compound/betaine